-Ringworm is a skin infection caused by a fungus.
-Ringworm on the scalp mainly affects children.
+Ringworm is a skin infection caused by a fungus (not a worm).
+Ringworm on the scalp mainly affects children, particularly children of African or Caribbean origin.
 Treatment is with antifungal medication which you need to take for several weeks.
 An antifungal shampoo is not effective alone but may be advised in addition to medication.

 What is ringworm?

 Ringworm is a fungal skin infection.
 (It is not due to a worm as its name implies!)
 There are many types of fungal germs (fungi) and some can infect the skin, nails and hair.
-This leaflet just deals with scalp ringworm which is sometimes called tinea capitis.
-For information on other fungal infections, see separate leaflets called Ringworm (Tinea Corporis), Athlete's Foot (Tinea Pedis), Fungal Groin Infection (Tinea Cruris) and Fungal Nail Infections.
+This leaflet just deals with scalp ringworm which is sometimes called tinea capitis (from the Latin word caput, meaning head).

 How can you catch scalp ringworm?